 I hope to remedy that situation in this article.
 I’m going to show you the most common ways to calculate real estate cash flow so that you can recognize it and seek it out from your investments.

-You can think of real estate cash flow sort of like a waterfall.
-The investor (you) are at the bottom.
+You can think of the flow of cash real estate sort of like a waterfall.
+The investor (you) is at the bottom.
 Here’s what that waterfall looks like:

 - Collect rent

 - Operating expense payments (taxes, insurance, maintenance, etc)

 - Capital expense payments (replace roof, heat-air system, etc)

 - Pay owner/equity partner

 That’s a long waterfall, isn’t it?
 There are a lot of opportunities for that precious cash flow to be diverted away from you.

 Since the goal of real estate investing is to pool as much cash as possible at the bottom of the waterfall, it’s critical to understand and correctly calculate all of the prior steps.
 This will help you negotiate the right price and financing terms that ensure a steady stream of cash flow to you for years.

 The first cash flow calculation is Net Operating Income.